jorendorff/tabletop-games/space-lawyer.md

 Time was reversed.
 I thought I was unstabbing the victim back to life.

-This so-called "crime" is just a natural part of the "victim"'s unusual reproductive cycle.
+This so-called ‘crime’ is just a natural part of the ‘victim’’s unusual reproductive cycle.

 This universe is not the real universe!
 And if you can only get me a 9.7 exawatt giggacrystal, I'll prove it!